rmcgrai1/3DGame/README.md

 sudo apt-get install libalut-dev

+#Comments

+The comments were made in Notepad++ on Windows, and do not always show up well in the terminal.
+If this is an issue, try opening up the file in Notepad++, where the formatting will show up properly.

 #Game Play
 Intro Screen, in order to leave the intro is to press 'u' or the spacebar.